andraugust/andraugust.github.io/quantum-3.md

 ## 1. The Free Particle

-Conceivably the simples particle to model is one that has no forces acting on it.
+Conceivably the simples particle to model is one with no forces acting on it.
 This is the so-called _free particle_.
-Without forces there is no potential, so the Hamiltonian becomes
+Without forces there is no potential, so the Hamiltonian is

 $$